Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Step 17 - Stand Tire Up And Push Down

-To start the install, stand the tire up, and push down from the top, this will open the tire a little and let you slip the rim lock in.
+To start the installation, stand the tire up and push it down from the top.
+This will open the tire a little and let you slip the rim lock-in.

 Step 18 - Place Rim On Tire